UoY-RoboStar/robocert-textual/README.md

 - `robocalc.robocert.model` is the metamodel for the sequence diagram language.
 - `robocalc.robocert` is the textual (Xtext) language for the above metamodel.
-- Everything else is, generally, artefacts derived from `robocalc.robocert`
+- Everything else is, generally, artefacts derived from `robocalc.robocert`.

 ## Dependencies